Seaboard Air Line Railroad: Streamliners

 Although competing railroads in the South were reluctant to make the capital investments needed to streamline their passenger car fleets, Seaboard led the way in 1939 and soon the other roads began to follow.
 Two of the routes, the Silver Meteor and the Silver Star, are still operating today; they are the sole survivors of the once-vast market of long-distance Florida trains.
-The following trains constituted Seaboard's widely advertised, very popular "Silver Fleet" of streamliners, with lightweight fluted-side stainless steel cars pulled by colorful EMD diesel locomotives:
+The Silver Meteor, Silver Star, and Silver Comet constituted Seaboard's widely advertised and very popular "Silver Fleet" of streamliners, with lightweight fluted-side stainless steel cars pulled by colorful EMD diesel locomotives.

-Cotton Blossom, 1947 – 1955

-Streamliner, all-coach, New York to Birmingham via Athens and Atlanta.